brainphreak/hacker-game-suite/README.md

 ## How to Play

 Simply open the `index.html` file in your web browser to access the main menu and select a game to play.

-## For the Repository Description

-Here is a suggested description for your GitHub repository:

-> A suite of four educational cybersecurity games: OSINT Investigation, Phishing Detection, Network Forensics, and a Command-Line Typing game.